Political Science Honors Degree

 Students considering getting an honors degree in Political Science should talk to an advisor in the Honors College to make sure they understand all requirements for the honors degree.
 A year prior to graduation, students need to schedule a pre-thesis interview in the honors program.
 The honors advisor will explain the thesis process and provide information on deadlines, formatting, signature requirements, and the like.

-Students should also schedule an appointment to meet with the department honors advisor, Dr. Matthew Burbank.
+Students should also schedule an appointment to meet with the department honors advisor, Dr. Ella Myers.
 The department honors advisor can provide honors students with additional information on the graduate level courses, help students to plan for completing the course requirements of the degree, and prepare to complete an honors thesis in Political Science.

 - Students must apply and be admitted to the Honors College Program.